PaulSHahn2/emacssetup/README.md

 I like to run *emacs* in daemon mode (as a server/service).
 This is a better way to run *emacs* on modern systems, since it shares resources between instances of *emacs*.
-This allows each client instance to integrate with the others, instead of having single instances that can clober over the same files since they don't know about each other's existence.
+Each client instance will then integrate with the others, instead of each instance being able to over-write the same files since they don't know about each other.

 By default, *emacsclient* starts a new client that connects to the existing emacs daemon running in the background.
-The "--alternate-editor=" syntax is awkward, but it essentially means start up a new *emacs daemon* if the client could not find an existing daemon to connect to.
+A daemon is another way of saying a service, or server.
+The "--alternate-editor=" syntax above is awkward, but it essentially means start up a new *emacs daemon* if the client could not find an existing daemon to connect to.

 Note that if you put an argument after the *=*, the behavior changes.
 When the deamon isn't already running, *emacsclient* will instead try to start the